Written by Dr.M.D.Mazumdar, MD

 Causes of Indigestion and Heartburn in Pregnancy

-- Metabolism of food in the stomach causes the production of gas resulting in the sense of bloating in the upper abdomen.
+Metabolism of food in the stomach causes the production of gas resulting in the sense of bloating in the upper abdomen.
 Air swallowed during eating also moves out of the stomach less slowly and contributes to the belching and burping that you may suffer from while pregnant.
+Foods like peppermint, tomatoes, coffee, and chocolate can also trigger heartburn.

 What you can do to Control Indigestion and Heartburn